k1sul1/prog-stack/README.md

 npx create-remix --template k1sul1/prog-stack
 ```

+_psst, if you open this README after running the command above, you get commands that you can just copy-paste!
+Just get a markdown preview plugin for your editor and you're good to go!_

 [Motivation behind the stack](https://www.youtube.com/watch?v=ZNIV2H-jmfM)

 I like Hasura more than I like Prisma.
 There, I said it.
 While Remix has killed almost every client side api call, I like having a GraphQL API and the option to talk to it from the browser.